-Landscape Standards - We give special attention to both bush habit and flower placement.
+LANDSCAPE STANDARDS - We give special attention to both bush habit and flower placement.
 We prefer peonies that stand strongly, whether the stems are naturally erect or spreading ones that will stand while in flower, with minimum or no mechanical support.
 We also want them to present their flowers near the foliage, not on extra long stems.
-This not only imparts a nice feeling of harmony between bush and flower; it can reduce the bush-distorting, stem-breaking leverage of heavier double flowers when waterlogged by rain.
+This not only imparts a nice feeling of harmony between bush and flower, but also reduces the bush-distorting, stem-breaking leverage of heavier double flowers when waterlogged by rain.

-Mechanical Supports - Of course, it is an individual choice how much grooming challenge one is willing to put up with.
+MECHANICAL SUPPORT - Of course, it is an individual choice how much grooming challenge one is willing to put up with.
 When a particular color and type of flower is wanted, the prospect of extra grooming is not likely to stand in the way.
 Fortunately, strategies are available for keeping the stems up while in flower.
 A readily contrived solution, which may be found sufficient, comes from peony enthusiast and nurseryman, David Furman.
 Encircle the plant in large mesh chicken wire as the shoots emerge in spring.
-Make the circle of a size and height that the vegetation growing through and over the mesh hides the mechanics.
+Make the circle of a size and height that would hide the mechanics as the vegetation grows through and over the mesh.

 Additional information on using peonies in your landscape can be found in the article Landscape Placement of Peonies found in the About Peonies directory on this website.